msrogers2015/Raspberry-Pi-Zero-and-Pico-Projects/memory_game/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This project is geared towards practicing soldering through-hole components into a printed circuit board.
-By using the printed circuit board, you are able to solidify the project and only need a small power bank such as [this one](https://www.amazon.com/Portable-Charger-Capacity-External-Indicator/dp/B08QHG1SWY/ref=sr_1_14?crid=2G9YIQGVGKIJ0&keywords=power%2Bbank&qid=1654678517&refinements=p_36%3A2491155011%2Cp_72%3A2491149011&rnid=2491147011&s=wireless&sprefix=power%2Bbank%2Caps%2C107&sr=1-14&th=1).
+By using the printed circuit board, you are able to solidify the project and make it portable.
+There will be a YouTube video going through the code as well.

 If you would like a challenge, try adding a little song to the end_game function or create a new function for a new game startup (flashing led patterns, sounds, etc to notify a new game is starting).